Until golf’s Olympic return, DeChambeau didn’t dare dream it - News Break

 “It fits my game pretty well.
 Hopefully I can fix the driver a little bit more — still struggling with that.
 The miss-hits are a little too wild.
 And that’s what I’m looking to change for this week,” he said.
 “If I can do that, I think I have a good chance to contend.”

 DeChambeau also said he was eager to get back in front of fans after playing last year’s tournament on an empty course.
-If that brings out the hecklers trying to , that’s fine, too.
+If that brings out the hecklers trying to stoke his feud with Koepka, that’s fine, too.

 “It’s something that just rolls right off my back,” he said.
 “People think it bothers me.
 It doesn’t.
 At all.
 It’s, like, just an afterthought to me.
 I hear it and it doesn’t even register in my head anymore.
 So people can keep saying it if they want.
 I’ve got no issue with it.
 It’s funny, if anything.”